awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-cli.md

 }
 ```

-For an explanation of the lookup\-related fields in the output, see the section [Lookup Output Fields](#view-cloudtrail-events-cli-output-fields) later in this document\.
-For an explanation of the fields in the CloudTrail event, see [CloudTrail Record Contents](cloudtrail-event-reference-record-contents.md)\.
+For an explanation of the lookup\-related fields in the output, see the section [Lookup output fields](#view-cloudtrail-events-cli-output-fields) later in this document\.
+For an explanation of the fields in the CloudTrail event, see [CloudTrail record contents](cloudtrail-event-reference-record-contents.md)\.

 ## Specifying the number of events to return<a name="specify-the-number-of-events-to-return"></a>